Series |

 Photoshop introduced nineteen original blend modes in 1994, becoming a staple feature in most editing and colour-grading applications, including DaVinci Resolve.
 A blending mode is a powerful tool that allows you to combine two layers in many different ways.
 When using blend modes, there is a base layer, a blend layer and the final result.
 The base layer is the original image.
 The blend layer is the new material that is blended with the base layer.
 The final result is the combination of the two images.
 The following examples will feature a landscape image as the base layer and a 10-stop grayscale generator as the blend layer.

-Six major categories of blend modes combine pixels to achieve different results:
+Here are the six major categories of blend modes, combining pixels to achieve different results:

 Normal Blend Mode